Rounak-kedia/AnonCTF-2019-WriteUp/Miscellaneous/Square/ReadME.md

 After doing that we observe that these images have been spiltted from a bigger image into smaller parts.

 Also in the question it was mentioned that `its a square` which was a hint to indicate that the final image is a square(20*20=400).
-We can join the images using an online [tool](https://www.filesmerge.com/merge-images).
+We can join the images using image magick or an online [tool](https://www.filesmerge.com/merge-images).
 But this tool takes a limited no of image files at time.
 So we upload 80 images at time,we merge them horizontally with a column limit of 20.
 We do this 5 times to get all the five parts.(The Website stores cookies which limit us to 2 free uses.Simply clear cookies to continue)